coastcode/Lalalander-lab3-variant6_version2/README.md

 - `lambcal_test.py` -- Some tests for `lambcal` and log output.

-- `visu_factorial.py` -- Visualize the factorial computational process.
+- `visu_factorial.py` -- Visualize the factorial computational process
 models.

-- `visu_factorial_test.py` -- A test of the visual factorial.
+- `visu_factorial_test.py` -- A test of the visual factorial
 computational process function.

 ## Features